 We had a simple, rather special memorial service at our church in Southend a few days later.

-A year later, in July 2018, I was invited by Leicester University to a memorial service and a cremation.
+A year later, in July 2018, I was invited by Leicester University to Dad’s cremation.

-I was a bit shocked when a year later I had an email.
-I thought they would have dad much longer but at the end of the university year, they take new donors and dad wasn’t needed anymore.
+I was a bit shocked when a year later I had an email inviting me to Dad’s cremation.
+I thought they would have dad much longer but at the end of the university year, they take new donors and dad’s body wasn’t needed anymore.

-Three staff from Leicester University attended too.
+Three staff from Leicester University attended the cremation.
 They feel such gratitude for the donors.
 It really was touching.
 This was at Burton on Trent crematorium.
 By concidence, my Dad was evacuated to Burton on Trent and lived there for a few years with his brothers, mum and grandmother.

 The donor’s family don’t have to pay roughly £2000 that a cremation costs so the money went to build a well in a drought stricken part of Kenya instead.